Virginia Tech® home

 There are different methods of applying fertilizer depending on its formulation and the crop needs.

-Broadcasting — A recommended rate of fertilizer is spread over the growing area and incorporated into the soil with a rototiller or spade.
+A recommended fertilizer rate is spread over the growing area and incorporated into the soil with a rototiller or spade.
 Broadcasting is used over large garden areas or when time or labor is limited.

-Banding — Banding is one way to satisfy the needs of many plants (especially tomatoes) for phosphorus as the first roots develop.
-When fertilizers are broadcast and worked into soil, much of the phosphorus is locked up by the soil and is not immediately available to the plant.
-By concentrating the phosphorus in the band, the plant is given what it needs even though much of the phosphorus stays locked up.
+Banding is one way to meet the needs of many plants (especially tomatoes) for phosphorus as their first roots develop.
+When fertilizers are broadcast and worked into the soil, much of the phosphorus is locked up by the soil and is not immediately available to the plant.
+By concentrating the phosphorus in the band, the plant is given what it needs even though much of the phosphorus remains locked up.

 Narrow bands of fertilizer are applied in furrows 2 to 3 inches from the garden seeds and 1 to 2 inches deeper than the seeds or plants.
-Careless placement of the fertilizer band too close to the seeds will burn the roots of the seedlings.
-The best technique is to stretch a string where the seed row is to be planted.
+Improper placement of the fertilizer band—especially when it is too near the seed row—can expose young roots to excessive salts and cause root burn.
+The best technique is to stretch a string along the row where the seed is to be planted.
 With a corner of a hoe, dig a furrow 3 inches deep, 3 inches to one side, and parallel with the string.
-Spread 1/2 the suggested rate of the fertilizer in the furrow and cover it with soil.
+Spread 1/2 of the suggested fertilizer rate in the furrow, then cover it with soil.
 Repeat the banding operation on the other side of the string, then sow seeds underneath the string.

-For widely spaced plants, such as tomatoes, fertilizers can be placed in bands 6 inches long for each plant or in a circle around the plant.
+For widely spaced plants, such as tomatoes, fertilizers can be placed in bands 6-inch bands long for each plant or in a circle around the plant.
 Place the bands 4 inches from the plant base.
-If used in the hole itself, place the fertilizer at the bottom of the hole, work it into the soil, and place a layer of soil about 2 inches deep over the fertilized soil before putting the plant in the hole.
+If used in the hole itself, place the fertilizer at the bottom, work it into the soil, and cover with about 2 inches of soil before putting the plant in the hole.

 Recommended application rate: Apply one pound of 10-10-10 or two pounds of 5-10-5 (or 5-10-10) per 100 feet of row.

-Starter solutions — Another way to satisfy the need for phosphorus when setting out transplants is through the use of a liquid fertilizer high in phosphorus as a starter solution.
+Another way to meet the need for phosphorus when setting out transplants is to use a liquid fertilizer high in phosphorus as a starter solution.
 Follow directions on the label.

-Side-Dressing — Dry fertilizer is applied as a side dressing after plants are up and growing.
+Dry fertilizer is applied as a side dressing after plants are up and growing.
 Scatter fertilizer on both sides of the row 6 to 8 inches from the plants.
-Rake it into the soil and water thoroughly.
+Lightly cultivate it into the soil, avoiding damaging the roots, and water thoroughly.

 Recommended application rate: Apply one pound of 10-10-10 or two pounds of 5-10-5 (or 5-10-10) per 100 feet of row.

-Foliar Feeding — Foliar feeding is used when insufficient fertilizer was used before planting, when a quick growth response is wanted, when micronutrients (such as iron or zinc) are locked into the soil, or when the soil is too cold for the plants to use the fertilizer applied to the soil.
+Foliar feeding is used when insufficient fertilizer was used before planting, when a quick growth response is wanted, when micronutrients (such as iron or zinc) are locked into the soil, or when the soil is too cold for the plants to use the fertilizer applied to the soil.
 Foliar-applied nutrients are absorbed and used by the plant quite rapidly.
-Absorption begins within minutes after application and, with most nutrients, it is completed within 1 to 2 days.
-Foliar nutrition can be a supplement to soil nutrition at a critical time for the plant, but not a substitute since greater amounts of plant material are needed than what can be absorbed through the plant leaf at any given time.
-At transplanting time, an application of phosphorus spray will help in the establishment of the young plant in cold soils.
+Absorption begins within minutes of application and, for most nutrients, it is completed within 1 to 2 days.
+Foliar nutrition can be a supplement to soil nutrition at a critical time for the plant, but not a substitute, since greater amounts of plant material are needed than what can be absorbed through the plant leaf at any given time.
+At transplanting time, a phosphorus spray will help establish young plants in cold soils.
 For perennial plants, early spring growth is usually limited by cold soil, even when the air is warm.
-Under such conditions, soil microorganisms are not active enough to convert nutrients into forms available for roots to absorb; yet, if the nutrients were available, the plants could utilize them.
-A nutrient spray to the foliage will provide the needed nutrients immediately, allowing the plants to begin growth.
+Under such conditions, soil microorganisms are not active enough to convert nutrients into forms available for root absorption; yet, if the nutrients were available, the plants could utilize them.
+A foliar spray will provide the necessary nutrients immediately, allowing the plants to begin growing.

 Timing of Fertilizer Application

 Soil type dictates the frequency of fertilizer application.
 Sandy soils require more frequent applications of nitrogen and other nutrients than do clay-type soils.
-Other factors affecting frequency of application include the type of crop, the level of crop productivity required, frequency and amount of water applied, and type of fertilizer applied and its release rate.
+Other factors affecting the frequency of application include the type of crop, the required level of crop productivity, the frequency and amount of water applied, and the type of fertilizer applied and its release rate.

-The type of crop influences timing and frequency of application since some crops are heavier feeders of nutrients than others.
+The type of crop influences the timing and frequency of application since some crops are heavier feeders of nutrients than others.
 Root crops require less nitrogen fertilization than do leafy crops.
-Corn is a heavy feeder of nitrogen, and may require nitrogen fertilization every four weeks.
-A general rule of thumb is that nitrogen is for leafy top growth; phosphorus is or root and fruit production; and potassium is for cold hardiness, disease resistance, and general durability.
+Corn is a heavy nitrogen feeder of nitrogen, and may require nitrogen fertilization every 4 weeks.
+A general rule of thumb is that nitrogen is for leafy top growth; phosphorus is for root and fruit production; and potassium is for cold hardiness, disease resistance, and general durability.
 Proper use of nutrients can control plant growth rate and character.
 Nitrogen is the most critical nutrient in this regard.
-If tomatoes are fertilized too heavily with a nitrogen fertilizer or side dressed before fruit set, the plants may be all vine and no fruit.
-This is also the case with potatoes, which will show excess vining and poor tuber formation.
+If tomatoes are fertilized too heavily with a nitrogen fertilizer or sidedressed before fruit set, the plants may be all vine and no fruit.
+This is also the case with potatoes, which will show excessive vining and poor tuber formation.
 If slow-release fertilizers or heavy amounts of manure are used on crops that form fruit or vegetables, leaf and vine growth will continue into late summer, and fruit and vegetable development will occur very late in the season.

 Remember that a nitrogen application will have its greatest effect for three to four weeks after application.
 If tomatoes are fertilized heavily on June 1, there may be no flower production until July 1, which will, in turn, delay fruit ripening until late August.
-For this reason, it is important to plant crops with similar fertilizer needs close together to avoid improper rates of application.
+For this reason, it is important to plant crops with similar fertilizer needs close together to avoid improper fertilizer application rates.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.